-- 4.17.
-A student who is not eligible for progression and who has exhausted their opportunities for reassessment of a stage, will be deemed to have failed the Programme, and may be eligible for an exit Award. - 4.18.
+- 4.16.
+A student who is not eligible for progression and who has exhausted their opportunities to reassess a stage, will be deemed to have failed the Programme, and may be eligible for an exit Award. - 4.17.
 Where it is so determined through the application of the KMMS Mitigation of Extenuating Circumstances Procedures that a student is unable to complete a Stage and progress to the next Stage of the Programme or be awarded the BMBS due to extenuating circumstances, the student will be permitted to retake the whole stage, as if as a first opportunity.